 Kanaya from Homestuck.
 It's glaringly obvious.
 The lesbian part, at least.

 And then she turns into a rainbow drinker, which is pretty much a vampire.

 Subverted (maybe) in Last Res0rt by Jigsaw.
 Most of the suggestions of lesbianism come from characters unaware that she's a vampire and just feeding off the women whose necks she was biting.

 In Sam and Fuzzy, Vampires with the 'vamp' disorder will try to seduce anyone during their spells, male or female.

-At the Super Hero School Whateley Academy in the webfiction Whateley Universe, there's a girl who's really a mostly demonic creature.
+Sara Waite from Whateley Universe.
 She uses the Genre Savvy codename Carmilla.
-She has fangs and pale skin and a nearly irresistible lust aura.
-She's not technically a vampire, although her core paradigm may be what all vampires in history were based on, since she's actually one of the Great Old Ones: she's directly related to both Shub-Niggurath and Cthulhu.
+She has fangs, pale skin, and a nearly irresistible lust aura, but she's not technically a vampire.
+Her core paradigm may be what all vampires in history were based on, since she's actually one of the Great Old Ones: she's directly related to both Shub-Niggurath and Cthulhu.
 She's mostly lesbian, and has turned a couple straight women, along with picking up a couple superpowered lesbians and even two hermaphrodites.
 (She's flexible.)

 Erzsébeth Báthory, the "Blood Countess", is a disturbing real-life example, if all (or even some) of the legends surrounding her are to be believed.
 She is said to have had "trysts" with her lesbian aunt, molested all the young maids under her care, and ended their contracts by ritualistically raping and then draining their blood into her bathtub in which she would bathe.